coder-mike/poc-infra-generator/readme.md

 ## Limitations of POC

 - There is no tear-down process implemented if a new deployment doesn't contain a persistent resource that a previous one did.
+- "Secrets" such as port numbers and passwords are currently given to every container, even if the container doesn't need it.
+A future version could be more selective.